Vitamix 5300 vs 750 Professional – Comparison with Easy to Follow Chart

 Both blenders come with a tamper which is one of the best things about Vitamix blenders.

-You're probably less likely to use it with the wide-container, but it's nice if you're doing something super thick or making a nut butter.
+You’re probably less likely to use it with the wide container, but it’s nice if you’re doing something super thick or making nut butter.

 It's seriously the best part of having a Vitamix.